Academic Year 2020-21 Pilot Assessment

 This pilot assessment project will occur in three stages using two different instruments.

-Beginning on Wednesday, August 26, 2020, students enrolled in any CD or ICD designated course will be invited to participate in the Global Perspectives Inventory
+At the beginning of both the fall and spring semesters, students enrolled in any CD or ICD designated course will be invited to participate in the Global Perspectives Inventory

 The rubrics for this assessment are available below: